justinkelly/justinkelly.github.io/_posts/2016-08-05-importing-csv-files-into-mysql-from-the-linux-command-line.md

 where

  * `--fields-terminated-by` is the delimited
- * `--local` indicates that the csv or file ir
+ * `--local` indicates that the csv or file is on your local file system
  * `-u` is the MySQL user
  * `-p` prompts for the MySQL password
  * `mysql-database-name` replace this with the name of your database
  * `mysql-table-name` the name of the csv file needs to match the target MySQL table name, the extension doesn't matter.
 This can also include the file path at the start ie. `/var/www/session.csv`

-if you csv has a headings row (such as example below) you can added the option `--ignore-lines=1` to skip that line
+If your csv has a headings row (such as example below) you can added the option `--ignore-lines=1` to skip that line

 ```bash
 user_id, session_id